 12: If your clutch basket needs replacing, or you’re upgrading to a hardwearing anodised item, some sort of clutch holding tool will generally be required to immobilise the basket while undoing the centre nut.
 If you have access to air tools then you can usually remove the centre nut with a rattle-gun, but either way make sure you tighten the centre nut back to the torque setting in your manual and fit a new lock-washer at the same time.

 Below: Check clutch basket carefully for wear

-13: With the steels and nicely oiled friction plates separated into two stacks, first slide a steel plate into the basket and then alternate between the two stacks until they’re all installed.
+13: With the steels and nicely oiled friction plates separated into two stacks, first slide a friction plate into the basket and then alternate between the two stacks until they’re all installed.
 Yamaha clutch plates have a rolled edge (which must face inward) and a sharp edge, while each friction plate has a painted tab that should be lined up with the others.
 Some bikes have plates of different thicknesses to fit their basket depth that need to be installed in the order that they were removed.

 14: Slip the basket cover on and drop in the springs and screw the clutch bolts in finger tight.
 Next, tighten the clutch bolts in a diagonal sequence with a T-bar.
 It’s easy to over tension them and break the alloy post they screw into, so make sure you use a torque wrench to tighten to the specs in your manual.